duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 ## Option 0 - With a joystick

-Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi of your duckiebot and you should be able to use it right away
+Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the USB dongle into the Raspberry Pi of your Duckiebot and you should be able to use it right away.

 -->